 Political life is an expression of mankind's deepest human needs and capacities.
 Political Science examines the quest for justice, liberty, and the good life at the heart of politics.
 Faculty expertly teach about the United States, Africa, the Middle East, Europe, Latin America, and Asia.

-Political Science at Duquesne covers issues as far-ranging as:
+Political Science at Duquesne covers key issues such as:

 causes of inter-state war, ethnic conflict, and terrorism;